 Changes to super guarantee rate

 The super guarantee rate is gradually increasing over the next few years.
-The super guarantee is the amount that your employer is legally required to pay into your super, and it's based on a percentage of your annual earnings.
+The super guarantee is based on a percentage of your annual earnings.

 Here's how the super guarantee rate has and will continue to change over the next couple of years.